nerfstudio-project/nerfstudio/README.md

 | [Creating datsets](https://plenoptix-nerfactory.readthedocs-hosted.com/en/latest/tutorials/data/index.html) | Have a new dataset?
 Learn how to use it with Nerfactory.
 | [Mobile Capture to NerF](#) | Step-by-step tutorial on how to create beautiful renders with just your phone.
 | [Contributing](https://plenoptix-nerfactory.readthedocs-hosted.com/en/latest/reference/contributing.html) | Walk-through for how you can start contributing now.
+| [Slack](https://join.slack.com/t/nerfactory/shared_invite/zt-1fwqsgjgl-OE0VUJWSPtlVtbC5YXKZrg) | Join our community to discuss more.
+We would love to hear from you!

 # Supported Features